ShadowShift/ProfPOI/README.md

 ## How can you contribute?

-Follow [this link](https://forms.gle/HdXXdPpYHWD6LGhn9) and fill out the form, including level range of the nodes, node type, and a screenshot (including your current coordinates) of the location
+DM me on discord (shadowshiftg) with coordinates to the general area of the nodes, as well as a screenshot.

 ***
 ## Current Progress